cassini1010/documentations/docs/Python/pytest.md

 executions needs to jump to pdb'''
 ```

-# Managing pytest output:
+# Managing Pytest Output:

-`pytest --tb` is helpful to log a detailed or rather short traceback when a test fails.
+`pytest --tb` is helpful for logging a detailed or shortened traceback when a test fails.

 ```python
 pytest --tb=mode #Traceback print mode (auto/long/short/line/native/no)